Chinese relatives marry, divorce 23 times in home scheme

 Six days later, they divorced.
 Shi had obtained her residency permit.

 The experience didn't leave him with cold feet.
-Within 15 days, he had married and divorced his sister-in-law - and her sister.
+Within a month, he had married and divorced his sister-in-law - and her sister.

+Pan's father also married and divorced a few times, including with his mother-in-law.

 Cousins, brothers and sisters got into the act for a total of 23 weddings and divorces, according to the Global Times.